 Trade Mark Attorney qualification route

-The route to qualification is overseen by the Intellectual Property Regulation Board (IPReg).
 Once qualified you can apply to be entered onto the Register of Trade Mark Attorneys, maintained by IPReg, only then can you call yourself a Registered Trade Mark Attorney.

-In order to call yourself a Chartered Trade Mark Attorney you need to be entered onto the Register of Trade Mark Attorneys and be an Ordinary member or Fellow of CITMA.
+In order to call yourself a Chartered Trade Mark Attorney (CTMA) you need to be entered onto the Register of Trade Mark Attorneys and be an Ordinary member or Fellow of CITMA.

-Becoming a trainee at a firm
+Becoming a trainee

 Firms come in all shapes and sizes.
 Many firms operating within the profession specialise in intellectual property work.
-Plenty of large law firms have sizable IP departments too.
-You will also find CTMAs working ‘in-house’ for large companies.
+Plenty of large 'full-service' law firms have sizable IP departments too.

 Look out for opportunities at careers fairs, graduate job websites, our jobs board or directly via firms with an active IP practice.

-Year one
+Qualification one

-- The postgraduate certificate intellectual property law at Brunel University in London
+- Postgraduate Certificate Intellectual Property Law at Brunel University in London

-Year two
+Qualification two

 The course runs from October to July and is delivered in intensive spells of a few days every four to six weeks.